Kate Gale: Works

 Gale's work began with Blue Air, a book of poetry published by Garden Street Press, San Luis Obispo.
 She published three collections of poetry with Red Hen Press: Where Crows and Men Collide, Selling the Hammock, and Fishers of Men.
 Mating Season was published by Tupelo Press in 2004.
 She has also written the librettos to two operas.
 Rio de Sangre, with composer Don Davis, was showcased at Walt Disney Concert Hall in 2005, by the New York City Opera VOX in May 2007 and had its world premiere on October 22, 2010 with the Florentine Opera Company in Milwaukee.
 Paradises Lost, co-written with Ursula K. Le Guin with composer Stephen Taylor, was showcased at the New York City Opera VOX in 2006.
 In 2014, Kate published two poetry collections: Goldilocks Zone, by the University of New Mexico Press, and Echo Light, by Red Mountain Press—winner of the Red Mountain Press Editor's Award.
 2016 saw the appearance of The Palm Trees Are Restless: Five Poems of Kate Gale, a song cycle by composer Mark Abel released on the Delos label.
 The piece is a setting of texts from Echo Light sung by soprano Hila Plitmann.

+Kate Gale's The Loneliest Girl and The Goldilocks Zone were published by the University of New Mexico Press.
+Her novel Under a Neon Sun was published by Three Rooms Press in 2024.

+She is now the publisher of Red Hen Press.